 Knowing the customer is accompanied by an obligation to ensure that the transaction does not involve persons or entities on the sanctions list.

 The supervised entity must monitor the EU regulations on sanctions and national decisions on freezing funds and check their registers, as well as monitor payment transactions and other business transactions to ensure that their customers do not include any entities on sanctions lists.
-If the obliged entity detects an entity on the sanctions or frozen funds list from their registers or payment transactions, the obliged entity must freeze the funds or suspend the transaction and notify the Helsinki office of the National Enforcement Authority Finland.
+If the obliged entity detects an entity on the sanctions or frozen funds list from their registers or payment transactions, the obliged entity must freeze the funds or suspend the transaction and notify the National Enforcement Authority Finland.

 More information on international sanctions can be found on the Ministry for Foreign Affairs' sanctions website.

 Sanctions by country can be found on the website of the Ministry for Foreign Affairs.

 Contact the National Enforcement Authority inenquiries related to decisions to freeze funds.